CDM56/-arr-compose/README.md

 # -arr-compose
-Stack containing majority of most used -arr apps (except [prowlarr](https://github.com/Prowlarr/Prowlarr), comming soon) with a VPN transmission client and Traefik for off-site use
+Stack containing majority of most used -arr apps with a VPN transmission client and Traefik for off-site use

 # stack description